|C.V. Starr Hand Surgery Center|

 Hand surgeons are orthopaedic, plastic, or general surgeons who have additional training in surgery of the hand.
 To become members of the American Society for Surgery of the Hand, hand surgeons must take a full year of additional training and must pass a rigorous certifying examination.

 Some hand surgeons treat only children, some treat only adults, and some treat both.
-Because many hand surgeons devote most of their time to examining, treating and studying the hand, they are specialists in hand care.

 Why visit a hand surgeon?